'It is time for a change': Families of murdered Baltimore victims call on city to take action

 This comes after a hearing was postponed for padlocking of the BP gas station on Havenwood Road where 56-year-old Albert Stevenson was shot and killed last month.

-Jamar Day, Stevenson's nephew, said they were supposed to meet with Police Commissioner Michael Harrison at Police Headquarters Wednesday morning about the closing of the gas station, but that meeting was called off.
+Jamar Day, Stevenson's nephew, said they were supposed to meet with Police Commissioner Michael Harrison at Police Headquarters Wednesday morning about the closing of the gas station, but that meeting was called off without them being notified.

 "We cannot postpone anything when it comes to crime in Baltimore City," Day said.
 "Baltimore City continues to play games with its residents, continues to play games with people's lives, Black lives at that.
 It is time for a change."